runt18/docs/docs/configuration/config_commit_hooks.rst

 Commit hooks
 ============

-.. note:: If you sign up with GitHub, your commit hooks will be set automatically.
+.. note:: If you sign up with GitHub, commit hooks will installed automatically.

 You can add commit hooks to your git server/service, to trigger the anaylsis of your code on QuantifiedCode.